flap93/modern-JS/README.md

 table print our object result in the console as a table

 error print our message in red as a error

+clear(); this cleans our console in google chrome

+time & timeEnd whatever we put between this two , it will tell us how long it took to run the lines of code ;

+warn , it prints a warning in our console